OptMA-VLC/pyblocks/docs/tutorials/tutorial_1_string_transform.md

   "commands": [
     {
       "command": "save",
+      "parameters": [
-      "args": {
+        {
-        "signals": ["string_transform::output"],
+          "param_id": "save_path",
-        "save_path": "./output.txt"
+          "value": "./output.txt"
+        },
+        {
+          "param_id": "signals",
+          "value": ["string_transform::output"]
         }
+      ]
     }
   ]
 }
 ```

+In the `commands` section we provide a list of command objects.
+Each command object
+has a list of parameter objects, each having a `param_id` and a `value`.
+In the save
-The save command has two parameters. `singnals` is a list of port selectors to select what output should be saved.
+command, `signals` is a list of port selectors to select what output should be saved
-`save_path` is the directory where the data should be saved, relative to the path of the `project.json` file.
+and `save_path` is the directory where the data should be saved, relative to the
+path of the `project.json` file.

-Running the project file at this point should produce the string `hello world!` in a file called `output.txt`.
+Running the project file at this point should produce the string `hello world!` in a
+file called `output.txt`.

 ### Parameters